MA Government, Policy and Society

 Politics of the Welfare State

-In this course, we introduce you to the politics of the area that in many countries constitutes one of the largest sets of government expenditure.
+In many countries this area constitutes one of the largest sets of government expenditure.
 You will be confronted with debates about different ways of delivering welfare and the interplay between the state and the private sector.

 Optional courses

-You will take further options from across the University to broaden your perspectives.
-These options may include courses within social and political science, such as:
+You will take further optional courses from across the University to broaden your perspectives.
+These may include courses within social and political science, such as:

 You can also choose options from other disciplines, such as: